EmmanuelBeziat/vscode-great-icons/README.md

 ![preview](https://raw.githubusercontent.com/EmmanuelBeziat/vscode-great-icons/icons-test/icons.jpg)

-(**This image is non-exhaustive and may not be up to date**)
+(**This image is non-exhaustive and is not up to date**)

 Enjoy ☺

-> Wow, we reached 2.5 million downloads… You’ve made my little set one of the most used by VSC community (well, really far behind the first, but still!).
+> Wow, we reached 2.7 million downloads… You’ve made my little set one of the most used by VSC community (well, really far behind the first, but still!).
 Thanks for your support!
 You’re amazing. ♥

 ## How to use